-For example, if the lower leaves are yellowing, but the stem is not showing any signs of rot, you may simply be watering succulents too much, cut back.
+For example, if the bottom leaves are yellowing, but the stem is not showing any signs of rot, you may simply be watering succulents too much, cut back.

 If the top leaves of your succulent begin to turn yellow, it may mean your plant needs more nutrients.